open-wc/custom-elements-manifest-deprecated/packages/custom-elements-json-analyzer/README.md

 # @custom-elements-manifest/analyzer

-> ⚠️ Very experimental and very unfinished
+> ⚠️ This project is still experimental, please try it out in your projects and create issues if you run into any problems

 Custom Elements Manifest is a file format that describes custom elements.
 This format will allow tooling and IDEs to give rich information about the custom elements in a given project.
 It is, however, very experimental and things are subject to change.
 Follow the discussion [here](https://github.com/webcomponents/custom-elements-manifest).